Software engineering

 Further study

-You could undertake further study, such as a Masters degree in software engineering (full or part-time) or another IT-related field.
+You could undertake further study, such as a postgraduate qualification in software engineering, computer security, forensic computing, data science or another IT-related field to develop your specialist knowledge further.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in software engineering.